tomasmark79/MarkWareVCMake/README.md

 ### The Result of My Efforts 🚀

 Is a modular and intelligently designed project structure that gives me enormous flexibility and decision-making power at every point on how the project will be configured.
-For others, it may take a while to get used to the project, but in return, you will be pleasantly surprised at how simple it actually is. 😄
+For others, it may take a while to get used to the project, but in return, you will be pleasantly surprised at how simple it actually is.

+### Deep Dive 🤿

+##### VSCode

+is an indispensable editor, ranking first due to its flexibility and configurability.

+##### VSCode Tasks

+are predefined tasks in Visual Studio Code that automate common development workflows, such as building, cleaning, and running your project.
+These tasks are defined in the `tasks.json` file and can be customized to fit your specific needs.

+##### Conan 2

+is a powerful dependency manager for C/C++ projects.
+It simplifies the process of adding and managing libraries that your project may need.
+With Conan 2, you can easily specify the dependencies in a `conanfile.txt` or `conanfile.py`, and it will handle the downloading, building, and integrating of these libraries into your project.
+This ensures that you always have the correct versions of the libraries and that they are configured properly for your development environment.
+Conan 2 also supports package creation, allowing you to create and share your own libraries with others.

+##### CMake

+as a modern configurator with object-oriented elements, provides enormous flexibility.

+##### CPM.cmake

+add simplified support for fetching packages from GitHub, ensuring an easier way to obtain such packages.

+##### CPM.Licenses

+also helps in managing and writing license files for the dependencies used in the project.

+##### ModernCppStarter

+is a project structure proven over many years and projects for developing programs and libraries.
+The essence of this structure is also embedded in this project.

+##### TemplateRenamer

+is a script that allows you to rename the template project to your desired names for both the library and the standalone application.
+This ensures that the project is uniquely identified and tailored to your specific needs.

+##### Formatters

+are simple scripts that quickly reformat C/C++ and CMake files.

 ### Dependencies 🔃